irpolly/Vibe-Node-r/deployment-guide.md

 3. Replace the placeholder `"[YOUR_CLOUD_RUN_SERVICE_URL]"` with your actual service URL.

 Your frontend application is now fully configured to communicate with your live, scalable, and secure backend running on Google Cloud Run.

+---

+## Troubleshooting

+### "Container failed to start" Error

+If your deployment fails with an error like `The user-provided container failed to start and listen on the port...`, it means the application inside your container crashed immediately on startup.

+*   **Cause 1: Missing Production Server**: The `flask run` command is for development only.
+For production, a server like `gunicorn` is needed.
+    *   **Solution**: Ensure `gunicorn` is listed in your `requirements.txt` file.
+The `Dockerfile` is already configured to use it.
+*   **Cause 2: Premature Initialization Crash**: Your code might be trying to access resources (like environment variables or files) at the module level (i.e., on import).
+If these resources aren't ready when the container starts, the app will crash before the server can start.
+    *   **Solution**: Use a "lazy initialization" pattern.
+For example, configure clients like the Gemini API inside a function or class `__init__` method, not at the top of the file.
+This defers initialization until after the app has started.

+### "Invalid Reference Format" Error

+If your build fails with an error like `invalid argument ... for "-t, --tag" flag: invalid reference format`, this is almost always a naming issue.

+*   **Cause**: Your GitHub repository name or the service name you provided contains characters that are not allowed in a Docker image tag (e.g., uppercase letters, special characters).
+*   **Solution**: Ensure your resource names adhere to these rules: lowercase letters, numbers, and hyphens only.